Research banner image

 • What do you expect to be the project accomplishments and benefits to both the scientific community and end-user communities of Coastal Louisiana?

-• In particular, is it anticipated that the proposed project would benefit underserved communities in Coastal Louisiana (even if the expected outcome will require additional work to achieve impacts)?
-Underserved communities may be underserved because of geographic location, racial and ethnic status, and/or other special needs (such as language barriers, disabilities, alienage status or age).
+• In particular, is it anticipated that the proposed project would benefit underserved communities in coastal Louisiana (even if the expected outcome will require additional work to achieve impacts)?
+Underserved communities may be underserved because of geographic location, racial and ethnic status and/or other special needs (such as language barriers, disabilities, alienage status or age).

 • Research approach: Succinctly describe the rationale for the UROP project, its proposed objectives and research approach.